tsbohc/.garden/readme.md

 ## hori-hori

-A tiny dotfiles templating and management framework written in bash and awk in `150 loc`.
+A tiny dotfiles templating and management framework written in bash in `150 loc`.

 See [hori-hori](https://github.com/tsbohc/hori-hori) for more info.